30 Day Challenges – A Better Way to Do 75 Hard

 When I started doing 30 day challenges back in 2017, I thought it would be a cool little practice that I could use to create good habits.
 Maybe I would pick up some healthy habits like flossing or meditating.
-I liked how clear-cut and easy to follow it was.
-A cool little tool, right?
+I liked how clear-cut and easy to follow it was and thought it could be a small strategy to add to my repertoire of “self help stuff”.

 Well, it became so much more than that.